ProxioDev/ValioBungee/README.md

 RedisBungee was used on thechunk server which we think was shutdown due website not loading...

-this will be deployed soon on govindas limework! (https://Limework.net) !
+this will be deployed soon on [Govindas limework!](https://Limework.net)

 ~~This is the solution deployed on [The Chunk](http://thechunk.net) to make sure our multi-Bungee setup flows smoothly together.~~